November 4, 2025

 States listed below in alphabetical order:

-Alabama https://dhr.alabama.gov/child-protective-services/child-abuse-neglect-reporting/ Click on the website above for information on reporting or call Child help (800-422-4453) for assistance.
+Alabama: https://dhr.alabama.gov/child-protective-services/child-abuse-neglect-reporting/.
+Click on the website above for information on reporting, or call Childhelp at 800-422-4453 for assistance.

 Alaska Toll-Free: (800) 478-4444